sobjornstad/dreamdir/README.md

 Dreamdir scripts are permitted to assume that the rules specified in this section are followed, so you should definitely follow them.
 Conformance to some of the rules can be checked with the `dr validate` command.

-The easiest way to learn the format is to look at an example dream file:
+The easiest way to learn the format is to look at an example dream file (people’s names are censored here but are written out in full in the actual file format):

     Id:	00952
     Date:	2015-11-19
     Time:	6:02
-    People:	M, MD, T [names written out in full in the actual dream file]
+    People:	M., Md., T.
     Places:	Wal-Mart
     Tags:	store, radio, cottage, enchantment, police